raghavendrajain/sawtooth-seth-setup/README.md

 ------------

 It is possible that settings transaction processor fails to build and in this case, you may get error like this:
 `ERROR: Service 'seth-tp' failed to build:`.
 If that happens, then do not build `tp`.
 It is better to download the image from the directory itself.
+Do below in YAML file.

 ```
   seth-tp: